100% All-Natural Composition

 Here it is:

 As I noted earlier, I didn't win a seat on the board of education.
 But there has been not a single moment when I had any regret for the outcome.
 In the weeks leading up to the election I told my family and friends that I was going to be abundantly happy if only ten people voted for me.
 Instead I got nearly five thousand votes.
 I ran as myself, and didn't compromise on that.
 I had fun the entire time!
-And in these commercials, there will always be a fond memento of that time in my life.
+And in these commercials, there will always be a fond memento of that period in my life.

 0 comments: